 If I was going to pay big bucks for a caliper than I would get a “Andre Martel Medium Caliper” from Woodworkers Emporium in Las Vegas.
 I have one.
 It was expensive and worth every penny.

-The UNIQUE shape of the Martel calipers makes them REALLY useful for measuring the dept of things (plates, bowls and hollow forms) while they are STILL IN THE CHUCK. i.e. I don’t want to go thru the bottom.
+The UNIQUE shape of the Martel calipers makes them REALLY useful for measuring the depth of things (plates, bowls and hollow forms) while they are STILL IN THE CHUCK. i.e. I don’t want to go thru the bottom.
 How much wood do I have left to play with?
 See pictures below.

 The Marten calipers are DESIGNED to work while things are still in a chuck.
 See photos below.
 The calibers fit between the jaws on a 4 jaw scroll chuck.